SPECIAL TOPIC: "ABIDING" IN JOHN'S WRITINGS

 3. providing humans an example to follow (cf. John 13:15; 1 Pet.
 2:21; 1 John 1:7; 3:16)

-The key text on "abiding" is John 15, which is part of the upper room message (i.e., John 13-17) to Jesus' disciples the night of the Last Supper.
+The key text on "abiding" is John 15, which is part of the upper room dialogue of Jesus' last Passover meal (i.e., John 13-17) to His disciples the night of the Last Supper.
 It must be noted that this context is a warning, as well as a comforting promise.
-The branches that do not bear fruit (i.e., the sign of a true faith relationship with Jesus) are cut off and burned.
+The branches that do not bear fruit are cut off and burned.
 Even the branches that bear fruit are pruned so as to produce more fruit.
-Fruit bearing is crucial imagery of a saved person (cf. Matt.
+Fruit bearing is crucial imagery of a saved person (i.e., the sign of a true faith relationship with Jesus, cf. Matt.
 7:13-23; 13:1-23)!
 No fruit; no root!

 Notice John's usage: